Tohatsu 60 HP outboard motor MFS60A

 Test report 3 sailing test review by tradeboat.com.au

-The test was carried out with a Stessco Catcher 449 SC boat with a total weight of 600 kilograms including passengers.- At 1,100 rpm a speed of 4 kilometers per hour was achieved and a consumption of 2 liters per hour.
+The test was carried out using a Stessco Catcher 449 SC boat with a total weight of 600 kilograms including passengers.- At 1,100 rpm a speed of 4 kilometers per hour was achieved with a consumption of 2 liters per hour.

 - At 3,000 rpm a speed of 20 kilometers per hour was achieved and a consumption of 5 liters per hour.

-- At 4,000 rpm a speed of 30 kilometers per hour was achieved and a consumption of 8 liters per hour.
+- At 4,000 rpm a speed of 30 kilometers per hour was achieved with a consumption of 8 liters per hour.

-- At 6,150 rpm (full power) a speed of 59 kilometers per hour achieved and a consumption of 19 litres per hour.
+- At 6,150 rpm (full power) a speed of 59 kilometers per hour achieved and a consumption of 19 liters per hour.
 Source: Tohatsu.com.au.

-When Tohatsu introduced its MFS 50A, it was one of the lightest outboards in its power class.
+When Tohatsu released its MFS 50A, it was one of the lightest outboards in its power class.
 But its homegrown 60 is only 1.5 kg heavier and a whopping 11.5 kg lighter than the Honda-produced BFT 60A it replaced.
-In fact, the MFS 60A is only 6 kg heavier than the old 798 cc twin-cylinder, oil-injected carbureted two-stroke Suzuki DT60C of 1983, an incredible feat for a fuel-injected three-cylinder four-stroke 60.
+In fact, the MFS 60A is only 6 kg heavier than the old 798 cc twin-cylinder, oil-injected carbureted two-stroke Suzuki DT60C from 1983, an incredible achievement for a three-cylinder, four-stroke 60 with fuel injection.

 Tohatsu was very clever in the way it designed its 60.
-It didn't increase piston displacement but increased airflow to the cylinders, effectively reducing the volume of the air intake manifold.
+Instead of increasing piston displacement, it increased airflow to the cylinders, effectively reducing the volume of the air intake manifold.
 The result was faster-flowing air.
-To promote faster flow, the throttle body's butterfly valve was made thinner for less air disturbance.
+To promote faster flow, the throttle body's butterfly valve was thinned for less air disruption.

-Two valves per cylinder were not sufficient to handle this increased airflow, so Tohatsu added an additional intake valve, while also increasing valve lift from 9–9.5 mm.
-Rollers were added to the rocker arms driven by the single belt-driven overhead camshaft to reduce friction and component wear.
-The 'squish' area of the piston crowns was increased to increase the compression ratio.
-All of these changes improved performance without having to resort to a lighter plastic intake manifold, which could distort if the engine overheated.
+Two valves per cylinder weren't enough for this increased airflow, so Tohatsu added an additional intake valve and increased valve lift from 9–9.5 mm.
+Rollers were added to the rocker arms, which were driven by the single belt-driven overhead camshaft, to reduce friction and component wear.
+The squish area of the piston crowns was increased to raise the compression ratio.
+All these modifications improve performance without having to opt for a lighter plastic intake manifold, which can warp if the engine overheats.

-However, unlike the previous Honda-produced Tohatsu BFT 60A, the oxygen sensor in the exhaust system was removed due to reliability issues.
-An oxygen sensor measures the density of the burning air/fuel mixture and will advance the ignition timing when a higher octane fuel, such as 95 RON premium unleaded, is used.
-So unlike the Honda engine, there is no point in using 95 RON when 91 will do a similar job.
-However, 95 is a denser fuel, has a longer shelf life, and you are less likely to notice it being contaminated with ethanol than 91 standard unleaded.
+Unlike the previous Honda-produced Tohatsu BFT 60A, the oxygen sensor in the exhaust system was removed due to reliability concerns.
+An oxygen sensor measures the density of the combusted air/fuel mixture and advances the ignition timing when using a higher-octane fuel, such as 95 RON premium unleaded.
+So, unlike the Honda engine, there's no point in using 95 RON when 91 can do a similar job.
+However, 95 is a denser fuel, has a longer shelf life, and you're less likely to notice it being contaminated with ethanol than 91 standard unleaded.

-In all other respects the 60 is the same as its 50 counterpart.
-The gearbox and gear ratio are the same, as is the oil pan capacity of 2.4 litres.
-The voltage-regulated alternator produces up to 21A, four more than the Honda-produced 60, but around 5A is used to operate the engine management system and electronic fuel injection, which is still, reasonably speaking, a throttle body (single point) and not the heavier and more complex multi-point system used in most car engines.
+In all other respects, the 60 is identical to its 50 counterpart.
+The gearbox and gear ratio are the same, as is the 2.4-liter oil pan capacity.
+The voltage-regulated alternator produces up to 21A, four times more than the Honda-produced 60, but approximately 5A is used to run the engine management system and electronic fuel injection, which, quite reasonably, is still a single-point throttle body, not the heavier and more complex multi-point system used in most car engines.

-Access to the Powerhead is excellent, with the engine oil sump dipstick to starboard and the filler cap to port, and the bowl-shaped fuel filter and canister oil filter are within easy reach.
-Nice touches include separate coils and a protruding sump oil plug to drain engine oil without it dripping down the tail.
+Access to the Powerhead is excellent, with the engine oil sump dipstick on the starboard side and the filler cap on the port side, and the bowl-shaped fuel filter and canister oil filter are easily accessible.
+Nice touches include separate ignition coils and a protruding sump oil plug for draining engine oil without it dripping down the tail.

-Anodes are placed below and above the anti-ventilation plate and are large enough to be effective.
+Anodes are placed above and below the anti-ventilation plate and are large enough to be effective.

-If necessary, valve clearance is adjusted using a wrench and feeler gauge, not the complex bucket and shim system that requires removing the camshaft on the DOHC direct valvetrain competition, which in my opinion is just cost-cutting.
-Thankfully, Tohatsu followed Honda's lead and not its other Japanese competitors.
+If necessary, valve clearance is adjusted using a wrench and feeler gauge, not the complex bucket and shim system that requires removing the camshaft in DOHC competition with direct valve actuation, which in my opinion is simply cost-effective.
+Fortunately, Tohatsu followed Honda's lead and not its other Japanese competitors.

-Service intervals are every 100 hours or annually after the first 20 hours or three months.
-However, if I was trolling a lot, I would change the engine oil and filter every 50 hours or six months to prevent the crankcase oil from the combustion chamber gas piston ring from diluting.
-Fresh oil and a new filter are cheap insurance against engine wear problems on the track.
+Maintenance intervals are every 100 hours of operation or annually after the first 20 hours or three months.
+However, if I was doing a lot of trolling, I would change the engine oil and filter every 50 hours or six months to prevent the crankcase oil from the combustion chamber's piston ring from diluting.
+Fresh oil and a new filter are cheap insurance against engine wear problems on the road.

-The 60 can be flushed with fresh water without running the engine, but I recommend an occasional flush with sleeves to flush away aluminum chloride deposits around the cooling water impeller and thermostat.
+The 60 can be flushed with fresh water without running the engine, but I recommend an occasional flush with sleeves to wash away aluminum chloride deposits around the cooling water impeller and thermostat.

 ON THE WATER

-The demo bike had clocked up about eight hours of running time before I tested it, so it wasn’t fully broken in, but enough to do some limited Wide Open Throttle testing.
-Unfortunately, due to fairly rough testing conditions and the noise of the aluminum hull, I couldn’t get accurate decibel or noise measurements.
-I was surprised to find that the stock alloy propeller was a perfect match for the demo hull, a rarity when it comes to propping up engines over 40hp.
+The demo engine had clocked up about eight hours of runtime before I tested it, so it wasn't fully broken in, but enough to perform some limited Wide Open Throttle testing.
+Unfortunately, due to rather rough test conditions and the noise of the aluminum hull, I couldn't get accurate decibel or noise measurements.
+I was surprised that the standard alloy propeller was a perfect fit for the demo hull, a rare feat when it comes to propping engines over 40 hp.

-The 60 started as quickly and easily as the 50 and had similar levels of vibration from trolling to WOT and, provided the anti-ventilation plate remained submerged, power in reverse was good, useful for backing out of lean water.
-It handled the fairly hefty Mad Dog 489 Brute centre console better than I expected and was able to plane the hull well below where maximum torque is developed.
-I have always believed that for good planing with fuel economy, plus reduced engine stress and wear, an engine must plane a hull at revs below peak torque, and the 60 planed us at 1000rpm below the torque peak.
-Even when cruising it was close to the maximum engine efficiency band.
+The 60 started just as quickly and easily as the 50 and had similar vibration levels from trolling to WOT.
+Provided the anti-ventilation plate remained submerged, reverse power was good, useful for backing out of lean water.
+It handled the rather large Mad Dog 489 Brute center console better than I expected and was able to plane the hull well below where the maximum torque is developed.
+I've always believed that for good planing with fuel efficiency, plus reduced engine stress and wear, an engine must plane a hull at rpm below peak torque, and the 60 planed us at 1000 rpm below the torque peak.
+Even while cruising, it was close to its maximum engine efficiency band.

-Tight turns with the leg shortened gave no prop ventilation and the alloy prop was a little harder than I expected.
+Due to tight turns with the leg shortened, there was no propeller ventilation, and the alloy propeller was a bit harder than I expected.
 In engines under 100 hp, alloy props are so good these days that stainless steel is rarely needed.
 Even at full power in a straight line with the tail trimmed well out, there was no sign of prop blowout.
-The standard power trim was quick and quiet.
+The standard power trim operated quickly and quietly.

-What did surprise me was the overall performance of the engine.
-Way back in 2004 I tested an early fuel injected Yamaha F60C on a Horizon Sea Breeze 4750 bow rider; swinging a 13 inch pitch alloy prop (for a 1.85:1 gear ratio) and pushing a total of 800kg, the WOT average was 27kt (50km/h) at 5650rpm with 19.2 litres/h.
-I didn’t expect the MFS 60A to perform so well, but it left the Yamaha in its wake.
+What did surprise me was the engine's overall performance.
+Way back in 2004, I tested an early fuel-injected Yamaha F60C on a Horizon Sea Breeze 4750 bow rider; wielding a 13-inch-pitch alloy propeller (for a 1.85:1 gear ratio) and pushing a total of 800kg, the WOT average was 27kt (50km/h) at 5650rpm with 19.2 litres/h.
+I hadn't expected the MFS 60A to perform so well, but it left the Yamaha in its dust.

 In fact, only the MFS 50A came close.
-On a Clark 435 centre console I tested in 2014, swinging the same strut and pushing a total of 750kg, it averaged 30.5 knots and 16.8lph at 6300rpm, just below the rev limiter kicking in.
-But the 489 Brute is a way bigger hull compared to both the Clark and Horizon hulls.
+On a Clark 435 center console I tested in 2014, swinging the same support and pushing a total of 750 kg, it averaged 30.5 knots and 16.8 l/h at 6300 rpm, just below the rev limiter.
+But the 489 Brute is a significantly larger hull compared to both the Clark and Horizon hulls.

-Tohatsu has debunked the old adage “there’s no substitute for displacement” when it comes to mid-range four-stroke outboards.
-Its lightweight 60 makes repowering easy, as it fits a wide range of hulls.
+Tohatsu has debunked the old adage "there's no substitute for displacement" when it comes to mid-range four-stroke outboards.
+Its lightweight 60-stroke design makes repowering easy, as it's suitable for a wide range of hulls.

 -